 - 1. Participation in educational programs on topics relevant to HIIM. - a.
 Educational portions of AHIMA meetings (national convention, state, local, or regional meetings)-one (1) CEU for each 60 minutes of participation - b.
 Educational portions of programs of allied health and other relevant professional associations-one (1) CEU for each 60 minutes of participation - c.
 Educational portions of programs sponsored by organizations or vendors on topics that maintain, update, or enlarge knowledge and skills relevant to the HIIM profession-one (1) CEU for each 60 minutes of participation - d.
 Telecommunications and teleseminars relevant to the HIIM profession-one (1) CEU for each 60 minutes of participation - 2.
 Participation in educational programs of study that address HIIM-relevant subject areas. - a.
 Accredited post-secondary courses attended for credit, including traditional on-campus, online, or distance education administered through a college or university.
 This includes courses taken in pursuit of HIIM profession-relevant associate, baccalaureate, master, or doctorate degrees.
-All coursework and final exams must be completed by the recertification cycle end date-fifteen (15) CEUs for each semester/trimester credit; ten (10) CEUs for each quarter credit. - b.
-Audit of academic course or relevant non-credit adult education course, including attendance at a college or university course with permission and following regulations, without completing necessary requirements for full credit.
-Course must be completed by the recertification cycle end date-six (6) CEUs for each semester/trimester credit; four (4) CEUs for each quarter credit - c.
-In-person, online or distance education programs relevant to HIIM core content, that are not a college or university credit course, or a prior-approved AHIMA program, will be subject to review through a validation process.
-All program coursework and exams must be completed by the recertification cycle end date (CEUs must be determined on an individual basis by CCHIIM). - 3.
-Publication and presentation of material relevant to HIIM. - a.
-Publication is the development of an original work, relevant to the HIIM profession, reproduced by written or electronic means for general dissemination to the public (unless required as part of work responsibilities-see section VI.6.a and VI.6.b). - Author of a textbook, workbook, or manual-thirty (30) CEUs - Editor of a textbook, workbook, or manual-twenty (20) CEUs
+All coursework and final exams must be completed by the recertification cycle end date-fifteen (15) CEUs for each semester/ trimester credit; ten (10) CEUs for each quarter credit.
+CEUs earned in this manner cannot be reported for a future credential.